Use of College Vehicles Procedure -70.02.01

-- Individuals who are not on college business shall not be passengers in the vehicle.
+- Individuals who are not on college business are not permitted in the vehicle.
 Hitchhikers must not be picked up.

-- The assigned driver is responsible for the safe operation and reasonable care and security of the college vehicle during the entire travel status.
+- The assigned driver is responsible for the safe operation and reasonable care and security of the college vehicle during the entire trip.

 - The assigned driver will not smoke or allow smoking in the college vehicle.